Big Brother (British TV series) series 11

 It launched on 9 June 2010 and ended on 24 August 2010, lasting 77 days - the shortest run since the fifth series in 2004.
 Davina McCall returned as presenter for the eleventh and final time.
 Fourteen housemates entered on launch night, with seven additional housemates being introduced in later weeks.
 The series was watched by an average of 3 million viewers.

-Following Channel 4's decision in 2009 not to renew their contract with Endemol to show the series, Channel 5 bought the rights to Big Brother in the United Kingdom, where it was broadcast from 18 August 2011 to 5 November 2018, initially hosted by Brian Dowling from Celebrity Big Brother 8 to Celebrity Big Brother 11 and later with Emma Willis from Big Brother series 14 to Big Brother series 19.
+Following Channel 4's decision in 2009 not to renew their contract with Endemol to show the series, Channel 5 bought the rights to Big Brother in the United Kingdom, where it was broadcast from 18 August 2011 to 5 November 2018, initially hosted by Brian Dowling from Celebrity Big Brother 8 to Celebrity Big Brother 11 and later with Emma Willis from Big Brother 14 to Big Brother 19.